chawang/Tippy/README.md

 * [x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
-* [ ] UI animations
+* [x] UI animations.
+(A split bill view for multiple people will animate onto the screen when the keyboard is dismissed)
-* [ ] Remembering the bill amount across app restarts (if <10mins)
+* [x] Remembering the bill amount across app restarts. (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.
-* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+* [x] Keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't have to tap anywhere to use the app.
+The user can just launch the app and start typing.

 The following **additional** features are implemented:

-- [x] User can choose between 2 background colors
+- [x] App icon added for style.
-- [x] Enabled clear button for easy text field editing
+- [x] Enabled clear button for easy text field editing.
-- [x] Dark themed keyboard easier viewing and thematic styling
+- [x] User can choose between a light theme or a dark theme.

 ## Video Walkthrough

 Here's a walkthrough of an implemented user story: